Flowx08/mlops/reports/README.md

 >
 > Answer:

 We used the pre-trained EfficientNet B2 model from the list of PyTorch Image Models (https://arxiv.org/abs/1905.11946).
 We trained the last 2 layer of the EfficientNet B2 model on the task of garbage recognition, while freezing the parameters of the other layers.
-Using this framework allowed us to reach good classification accuracy (93% on 6 classes) with little training data (around 2000 images).
+Using this framework allowed us to reach good classification accuracy (93% across 6 classes) with little training data (around 2000 images).

 ## Coding environment